mostlyfabulous/Restaurant-DB-UI/README.md

 2) Use Assert statements when inserting tuples into IngredientsToOrder
 3) Make IngredientsInStock a big table (add more columns)
 4) Reform relation 'contains' from MenuItem to Ingredients
+5) Error handling for invalid inputs
+6) CRUD?
+7) Triggers for